 There are, of course, many more sights to be found here, the deeper you dig into the history of the place.
 Countless books have been written about it.
 Our intention here is not a comprehensive breakdown, rather a broad overview.
 If you’d like to see footage of the ranch from when the Manson Family lived there, we recommend the Robert Hendrickson documentary “Manson,” which was nominated for an Academy Award, as well as his sister documentary, “Inside the Manson Gang,” which is mostly comprised of unused footage from the first film.
 If you’re considering a visit to the area, just be prepared by dressing appropriately and bringing plenty of water.
 You’ll find it mostly calm and quiet today, but there is obviously a great deal of infamy surrounding the area, so its not for everyone.
 We simply aim to acknowledge what happened here and show it as it is.

 The film begins at Eckhart Auto Body in Chatsworth, CA, where Barry, played by Adam Sandler, houses his offices.
+The owners are very friendly to fans of the film, so don’t hesitate to approach them if you visit.

 LOCATION: 10101 Canoga Ave., Chatsworth, CA 91311